Last Holiday (1950 film): Production

 The film was produced at Welwyn Studios with location shots at Luton, Bedfordshire, shopping parade, and The Rosetor Hotel (now demolished), in Torquay, Devon.
-Priestley has sole screenwriting credit.
-However, some uncredited work was done on it by J. Lee Thompson.

 Reception

+The Monthly Film Bulletin wrote: "In the principal part Alec Guinness gives an extremely clever performance; the other acting varies from rather good (Kay Walsh) to very bad (Wilfred Hyde White).
+The shortcomings of the script are emphasised, and its virtues minimised by Henry Cass' direction, which is slow and unimaginative."

+Kine Weekly wrote: "The picture is immenselys readable fiction picturised with showmanship and intelligence.
+J. B. Priestley not only knows how to draw characters that live and breathe, but, even more important, the way to manipudate them on paper, on the stage and on the screen.
+The 'doomed' George is the central figure here, and the others waltz around the 'maypole' in circumstances that enable the author to make relevant cracks at all sections of society.
+Observant, humorous and human, its colourful and novel mosaic is first-class entertainment, even though it ends on a slightly forced note of tragedy."

+Variety wrote: "In the main, dialog is snappy and pungent and despite the impending tragedy, there is a nice light-heartedness of treatment. ...The principal part is a field day for Guinness, who turns in another sure, polished performance.
+Chief femme characters are warmly played by Kay Walsh and Beatrice Campbell ...
+Many of the hotel residents are more caricatures than characters, but together they make a contribution to the comedy and drama of the story."

 Upon its release in New York City in November 1950, Bosley Crowther called it an "amusing and poignant little picture" that is "simple and modest in structure but delightfully rich in character."

-However, in Realism and Tinsel: Cinema and Society in Britain 1939–48, critic Robert Murphy asserted that Last Holiday was not as good as it should have been, given the excellent performances by Guinness, Walsh and James.
+In Realism and Tinsel: Cinema and Society in Britain 1939–48, critic Robert Murphy asserted that Last Holiday was not as good as it should have been, given the excellent performances by Guinness, Walsh and James.
 In particular he described the film's production values as "shabby" and singled out Priestley's trick ending for even harsher criticism, calling it "disastrously inappropriate."

+In The Radio Times Guide to Films, David Parkinson gave the film 3/5 stars, writing: "Alec Guinness holds centre stage in this amiable ensemble affair ...
+It's the supporting cast, however, that gives the film the animated gentility that is so achingly British.
+Kay Walsh, Wilfrid Hyde White, Sid James and Ernest Thesiger stand out among the eccentrics and everyday folk who populate J B Priestley's heart-warming script.
+Corny, perhaps, but nice."

 Other releases and versions

 The film was released on VHS in 1994, and again in 2000, by Homevision.
 It was released in DVD format by Janus Films and The Criterion Collection under licence from Studio Canal in June 2009, but was dropped from their catalogues in 2011.

 Last Holiday of 2006 was a loose remake, starring Queen Latifah as Georgia Byrd, LL Cool J, Timothy Hutton, Alicia Witt, and Gérard Depardieu.